 Merger as a freeze-out technique.
 The most popular alternative freeze-out technique is the stock merger.
 With this technique, a majority shareholder or its subsidiary can acquire the target company through a merger, causing the minority shareholders of the target company to become shareholders in the company-majority shareholder.
 Under Dutch law, it is also possible that the minority shareholders become a shareholder in a group company (the so-called “driehoeksfusie” (“triangular merger”) – article 2:333a Dutch Civil Code), which is often used as an alternative freeze-out technique.
 Under Dutch law, mergers must be approved by two thirds of the shareholders at the shareholders’ meeting (article 2:43 iuncto articles 2:317 and 2:330 Dutch Civil Code).

 In contrast with Delaware law, a cash merger is not allowed under Dutch law (article 2:325 Dutch Civil Code).
 Nevertheless, a stock merger still has the advantage that it simplifies the structure and puts an end to the costs of a separate listing for the target company and of organizing separate general assemblies (see above in paragraph 45).
-In addition, the transaction can be structured in such a way that the merger dilutes the minority shareholders below 5%, so that they can be squeezed-out (see the example above in paragraph 46).
+In addition, the transaction can be structured in such a way that the merger dilutes the minority shareholders below 5%, so that they can be squeezed out (see the example above in paragraph 46).

 De facto merger as a freeze-out technique.
 A second alternative freeze-out technique is the “de facto merger”.
 Under this technique, the majority shareholder of the target company sells all of the target company’s assets (and possibly the liabilities) to himself.
 After this, the target company only owns the cash that was paid as consideration and can then enter into a liquidation to cash out the minority shareholders.
 Both steps must be approved by the shareholders’ meeting of the target company with an ordinary majority (article 2:107a and article 2:19 Dutch Civil Code), except if the articles of association require a supermajority.